actions/importer-labs/azure_devops/valet-forecast-lab.md

 Before we can run the forecast we need to answer a few questions so we can construct the correct command.
 1) What is the date we want to start forecasting from?  __2022-03-02.
 This should be a date that will give enough data to get a good understanding of the typical usage.__
 2) Where do we want to store the results? __./tmp/forecast_reports.
 This can be any valid path on the system, but for simplicity it is recommend to use a directory in the root of the codespace workspace.__
 3) What project do we want to run the forecast for? __ValetBootStrap.
-This is the default project name for the labs, if you choose a different name then use that instead.__
+This is the default project name for the labs, if you choose a different name when setting up the lab environment you should use that.__

 Using these answers our command becomes:
 ```